 Country Park and Gardens

 Gelli Aur is a 60-acre Country Park surrounding a magnificent mansion.
-Some walks are open but the house and deer park there are currently closed (Oct 2014).

 Also see our Carmarthenshire Heart page for a summary of Llyn Llech Owain Country Park which is nearer to Cross Hands.